Abdulrehman2-2/Flight-Assistant/README.md

-A Conversational AI Flight Assistant: A Multimodal Approach to Real-Time Flight Search ✈️ This paper presents a conversational AI agent built to assist users with real-time flight searches using a multimodal architecture.
+A Conversational AI Flight Assistant: A Multimodal Approach to Real-Time Flight Search ✈️ This article presents a conversational AI agent built to assist users with real-time flight searches using a multimodal architecture.
 The system leverages a suite of specialized AI services and an external API to create a seamless, voice-enabled user experience.
 The core of the agent's functionality is its ability to interpret natural language requests and execute complex data-retrieval tasks.

 System Architecture and Components
 The agent's architecture is a pipeline that processes a user's voice input, performs a search, and generates a voice response in real-time.
 The key components and their roles are as follows: